guy94/markiFy/README.md

 # markiFy

 ## The project is devided to 3 parts:
-1. Server side implemented with Node.js devided to layers: service - business/domain - data.
+1. Server side implemented with Node.js devided to layers: service - domain - data.
 2. RESTful API located at dist folder (api.yml), along with a file (foldersScanned.txt) of all scanned folders full-names (to avoid double scanning).
 3. Client side implemented with Vue.js.